 Compounding these problems, financial pressures on other programs that provide services to seniors, such as Medicare and Medicaid, have led to reductions in the services provided by those programs, and a related increase in demands on Older Americans Act programs.
 At the same time, there are proposals for addressing the nation's long-term debt that actually would result in significant cuts in funding for these programs.

-Funding cuts, such as those in the Budget Control Act of 2011 under sequestration, has had devastating consequences on vulnerable older adults in the metro area and across Colorado.
-Congress needs to fund the Older Americans Act adequately now and into the future in preparation for the aging of the baby boomers.
+Funding cuts, such as those in the Budget Control Act of 2011 under sequestration, have had devastating consequences for vulnerable older adults in the metro area and across Colorado.
+Congress should fund the Older Americans Act adequately now and into the future in preparation for the aging of the baby boomers.
 DRCOG specifically supports:

 - A balanced approach to addressing the nation's budget deficits and long-term debt. - Any approach must protect those older adults in greatest social and economic need by fairly balancing increased revenues and targeted spending reductions and taking no actions that increase economic vulnerability or poverty. - Significant annual increases in the overall funding for the Older Americans Act programs, which are necessary to catch up with the lag in historical funding.
-DRCOG supports the position of the National Association of Area Agencies on Aging, which is advocating total funding for Older Americans Act be increased to at least fiscal year 2010 levels to restore the capacity of Older Americans Act programs, with special attention to Title III B Supportive Services, Title III E National Family Caregiver Support Program and Title VII State Long-Term Care Ombudsman Program, as these programs have had no relief from the sequester.
+DRCOG supports the position of the National Association of Area Agencies on Aging, which is advocating total funding for Older Americans Act be increased to at least fiscal year 2010 levels to restore the capacity of Older Americans Act programs, with special attention to Title III B Supportive Services, Title III E National Family Caregiver Support Program and Title VII State Long-Term Care Ombudsman program, as these programs have had no relief from the sequester. - Future authorized appropriations at levels adequate to fund identified needs but at least commensurate with the rates of growth in inflation and the economically needy older population.